ratibor78/srvstatus/README.md

-  Main goal of this short script is checking list of given SystemD services and sending this services status with UP/DOWN time in to InfluxDB and Grafana dashboards.
+  Main goal of this easy script is checking list of given SystemD services and sending this services status with UP/DOWN time in to InfluxDB and Grafana dashboards.

   The script is written on python and I tried to use standard lib's as much as possible,